LLatrieval: LLM-Verified Retrieval for Verifiable Generation: Introduction

 \section{Introduction}

-Large language models (LLMs) have shown excellent abilities over various downstream tasks~\citep{gpt4_openai,instruct_gpt,palm,llama2,llm_survey}.
-However, LLMs tend to generate non-factual and fabricated content~\citep{hallucination_survey_tencent, hallucination_survey_foundation_model}, which is usually referred to ``hallucination'' and makes the generated text not trustworthy.
-Recently, a new generation paradigm, Verifiable Generation~\citep{alce,attributed_qa_for_llm,rarr}, is proposed to address these challenges.
-As shown in Figure~\ref{fig:verifiable_qa}, it requires the LLM to answer the given question with corresponding supporting documents.
-These supporting documents serve as the answer's evidence and enable the user to flexibly verify the answer.
-In this way, verifiable generation produces the more trustworthy answer, which facilitates its application in various important scenarios, medical diagnosis~\citep{verifiable_generation_medical_diagnosis}, scientific writing~\citep{verifiable_generation_scientific_writing}, situation reports~\citep{verifiable_generation_situation_reports}, etc.
+Large language models (LLMs) have shown remarkable abilities over various downstream tasks~\citep{gpt4_openai,instruct_gpt,palm,llama2,llm_survey}.
+However, LLMs struggle with factual errors, and often produce non-factual and fabricated content~\citep{hallucination_survey_tencent, hallucination_survey_foundation_model,factuality_survey,hlt_hallucination_survey,fact_score,factool}, which is usually referred to as ``hallucination'' and makes the LLM's response not trustworthy.
+To address these challenges, researchers propose a new generation paradigm, Verifiable Generation~\citep{rarr,attributed_qa_for_llm,alce,attribution_survey}, shown in Figure~\ref{fig:verifiable_qa}.
+For a given question, it requires the LLM to generate the answer with corresponding supporting documents.
+In this way, these documents can serve as evidence and enable users to flexibly verify the answer, which makes the LLM's response more reliable and facilitates its application in various important scenarios, medical diagnosis~\citep{verifiable_generation_medical_diagnosis}, scientific writing~\citep{verifiable_generation_scientific_writing}, situation reports~\citep{verifiable_generation_situation_reports}, etc.

-Retrieval-read, shown in Figure~\ref{fig:vannila_retrieval_for_verifiable_generation}, is a typical pipeline for verifiable generation and it is divided into two stages~\citep{alce,attributed_qa_for_llm}: 1. retrieve the relevant documents of the given question; 2. generate the answer according to the retrieved supporting documents.
-Compared with the Retrieval-Augmented Generation (RAG), the verifiable generation not only evaluates the accuracy of the answer, but also its verifiability, i.e., how well the answer is supported by the retrieved documents.
-Hence, the retrieval stage plays an essential role to find relevant documents in the entire pipeline, whose quality decides both the correctness and verifiability of the answer.
+Retrieval plays a crucial role in verifiable generation.
+Take retrieval-read, a typical pipeline for verifiable generation~\citep{alce,attributed_qa_for_llm}, as an example, shown in Figure~\ref{fig:vannila_retrieval_for_verifiable_generation}.
+It is divided into two stages: 1) retrieve the relevant documents for the given question, 2) generate the answer according to the retrieved documents.
+On the one hand, the retrieved documents serve as knowledge supplement to help the LLM generate the answer.
+On the other hand, the answer's verifiability relies on the retrieved documents.
+Thus, both of the answer's correctness and verifiability highly rely on the quality of retrieval result.